7

 $\endgroup$

 $\begingroup$ Brief mention of semantics - technically, as soon as you are able to make iron, you are now in the iron age.
-That aside, everything from How To Make Everything is really good, they go through the whole process: youtube.com/watch?v=AUn6LzakHsM There are additional videos in this series that go over specifics with using the iron to make useful tools. $\endgroup$ Nov 3, 2021 at 20:48
+That aside, everything from How To Make Everything is really good, they go through the whole process: youtube.com/watch?v=AUn6LzakHsM There are additional videos in this series that go over specifics with using the iron to make useful tools. $\endgroup$ Commented Nov 3, 2021 at 20:48

 • 4